-- Removed more than 93,378 cubic yards of debris so far from hundreds of locations, using in-house and contract crews.
+In other areas of Harris County, the Flood Control District has already removed more than 101,339 cubic yards of debris from hundreds of locations, using in-house and contract crews.

 Typically, crews will access project sites via public easements such as bridge crossings.
 In some cases with limited public access, the Flood Control District may also seek a temporary right of entry from adjacent landowners to reach the channel.
 The Flood Control District also uses Unmanned Aircraft Systems to conduct aerial channel assessments.

 So that personnel and equipment can reach the creekbed and our drainage easements, our crews may clear 10- to 12-foot-wide access paths to the creek in multiple locations.
 Where these paths cross private property, our contractor will obtain a written temporary right of entry from the underlying property owner.
 Then, in order to reach the blockages with the necessary equipment, our crews will clear limited portions of the streambank within our easement, upstream and/or downstream from the access points.
 Where access to our right-of-way is limited, access paths may be maintained for the future.

 These access paths are generally chosen so as to reach the blockages with the least necessary amount of streambank clearing.